The Bankrate promise

 You picked a card that has application restrictions

-- If you apply for a Chase credit card, for example, you need to be aware of the Chase 5/24 rule: if you’ve opened five new credit cards in the past 24 months with any issuer you probably won’t be accepted for a new Chase card.
+- If you apply for a Chase credit card, for example, you need to be aware of the Chase 5/24 rule: if you’ve opened five new credit cards in the past 24 months with any issuer, you probably won’t be approved for a new Chase card.

 Does getting denied for a credit card hurt your credit score?

 Getting denied for a credit card does not affect your credit, so you don’t have to worry about that.
 However, you might see a slight drop in your credit score due to the hard credit inquiry associated with your credit card application.
 Every time you apply for new credit, a lender conducts an inquiry into your credit history — and each of those hard credit pulls can lower your credit score by a few points.